Thing theory

-Applications of Thing Theory
+Applications

 Thing theory is particularly well suited to the study of modernism, due to the materialist preoccupations of modernist poets such as William Carlos Williams, who declared that there should be "No ideas but in things" or T. S. Eliot's idea of the objective correlative.
 Thing theory has also found a home in the study of contemporary Maker culture, which applies Brown's aesthetic theories to material practices of misuse.
 Recent critics have also applied Thing Theory to hoarding practices.

 Thing Theory also has potential applications in the field of anthropology.
 Brown refers to Cornelius Castoriadis, who notes how perceptions of objects vary in cross-cultural communication.
 Castoriadis states that the "perception of things" for an individual from one society, for instance, will be the perception of things "inhabited" and "animated".
-Whereas for an individual from another society may view things as "inert instruments, objects of possession".
+Whereas an individual from another society may view things as "inert instruments, objects of possession".
 Brown remarks that thingness can result when an object from a previous historical epoch is viewed in the present.
 He states that "however materially stable objects may seem, they are, let us say, different things in different scenes".
 He cites Nicholas Thomas, who writes: "As socially and culturally salient entities, objects change in defiance of their material stability.
 The category to which a thing belongs, the emotion and judgment it prompts, and narrative it recalls, are all historically refigured."

 Brown remarks how Thing Theory can be applied to understand perceptions of technological changes.
 He uses the example of a confused museum goer seeing Claes Oldenburg's Typewriter Eraser, Scale X and asking "How did that form ever function?"
 In this sense, Oldenburg's deliberate attempt to turn an object into a thing 'expresses the power of this particular work to dramatize a generational divide and to stage (to melodramatize, even) the question of obsolescence.'